Cornell University encourages its employees to take courses to help improve job performance and to assist in career and personal development.

 - Ask the course instructor(s) (or departments) to sign or stamp the form.
 The instructor determines if there is space in the class and if you have completed course prerequisites, if any.
 The instructor's signature or department stamp indicates you have permission to enroll in the course.
 If the college registrar's approval is required for your course, you should obtain it at this step.

 - Make a copy of the completed form for your records.
-Mail or bring the signed form to the Continuing Education office by February 7 for spring 2018 or September 8 for fall 2018.
-You will be charged a late fee if you register after these dates, according to the schedule below.
+Mail or bring the signed form to the Continuing Education office office by the registration deadlines on the academic calendar.
+You will be charged a $100 late fee if you register after these dates.

 - You must pay all course fees, if allowable, or charge them to your bursar account, when you register.
 MasterCard and Visa are now accepted for employees who are not registered in a degree-granting program.

 - Review the health insurance requirements, health history form, and immunization requirements on the health page and take action as needed.
 If you register for more than six credits, you must meet the New York State immunization requirements.